pavja2/dmvcraft/README.md

 Block protection is offered by the Towny plugin which allows players to group together and form towns and settlements in which they can control who is allowed to build and where.

 ### Creating a town
 Anyone is allowed to start a town but you will have to save up some money to do so!
+Right now, founding a town costs $400 (or the equivalent of 40 gold ingots traded at the server bank).
+As the server matures, this price may go up while the economy settles / inflation stabilizes.

 To found a town run the command ``/town new <townname>`` and you will be mayor of your own little settlement.
 To check if where you are standing belongs to a town type ``/town here``

 ### Growing your town
 Towns consists of chunks measuring 16x16 blocks and stretch from the bottom of the map to the top.
 When you start your town, it will have one chunk (where you're standing).
 You can buy additional chunks from the server with the command ``/town claim`` but these chunks must be adjacent to one you already own.